 Identify cognitive distortions

 For some reason, I have a mental habit of calling other drivers whenever I get upset on the road.
-This is a problem because while other drivers make mistakes, sometimes I do too.
-However, if my default reaction is always to exclude and blame other people, I miss the opportunity to see my behavior and correct myself.
+It is a problem because while other drivers make mistakes, sometimes I do too.
+However, if my default reaction is always to exclude and blame other people.
+I miss the opportunity to see my behavior and correct myself.

-If every time I am cut off, I tell myself that the person cutting me off is a fool and should be a more attentive driver, I may miss the fact that I drive chronically too slowly on the bypass because I am talking to my child and not very aware of how I drive.
+Suppose every time I am left off.
+And I tell myself that the person cutting me off is a fool and should be a more attentive driver.
+In that case, I may miss the fact that I drive chronically too slowly on the bypass because I am talking to my child and not very aware of how I operate.

-The point is that the main source of lack of self-awareness is inaccurate mental habits and self-conversation.
-If we can learn to identify these patterns of inaccurate thinking, we can become more self-aware – and we will probably feel better in the end.
+The point is that the primary source of lack of self-awareness is inaccurate mental habits and self-conversation.
+Suppose we can learn to identify these erroneous thinking patterns.
+We can become more self-aware – and we will probably feel better in the end.

 Take time to explain your values.

-Here’s the scary question: how often do you take the time to consciously and carefully consider your highest values and aspirations?
+Here’s the difficult question: how often do you take the time to consciously and carefully consider your highest values and aspirations?

-When you’re like most of us, busy with everyday life tends to sweep you – day by day, week by week – in a constant line of action, without a lot of thinking time, especially thinking about the most important things.
+When you’re like most of us, busy with everyday life tends to sweep you – day by day, week by week – in a continuous line of action, without a lot of thinking time.
+Especially thinking about the most important things.

-Is it any surprise that it is difficult for us to achieve our goals and find satisfaction if we do not spend time thinking about what it would look like to us at all?
+Is it any surprise that it is difficult for us to achieve our goals and find satisfaction if we do not spend time thinking about what it would look similar?

-What’s more, it’s probably not surprising that we end up pursuing artificial goals that culture and society say are important to us (a nice car, a big house, a trimmed waist) but that we really don’t find meaningful and cost-effective.
+What’s more, it’s probably not surprising that we end up pursuing artificial goals that culture and society say are essential to us (a nice car, a big house, a trimmed waist) but that we don’t find meaningful and cost-effective.

-A special form of self-awareness involves an awareness of the things that really matter to us, clear: why are we here?
+A unique form of self-awareness involves an awareness of the things that matter to us, clear: why are we here?
 What are we called to do?
-What makes a full life we can be really proud of?
+What makes a full life we can be proud of You?

 These are big questions.
-And while they seem scary, it’s probably because we don’t spend a lot of quality time considering them, actually.
+And while they seem scary, it’s because probably we don’t spend a lot of quality time considering them.

-Try it: pull out your calendar and find a 30-minute period once a month (I like the last Friday of every month at 4:30 p.m.).
+Try it: pull out your calendar and find 30 minutes once a month (I like the last Friday of every month at 4:30 p.m.).
 Make a recurring monthly calendar appointment by that time and call it an Explanation of Values.
-Each month, take out a piece of paper at this time and think of ideas and thoughts related to the issue of values and what you really want.
+Each month, take out a piece of paper and think of ideas and thoughts related to values and what you want.

 There is no right or wrong way to do this.
 The important thing is that you give yourself a chance to think about it.
 You’re surprised what’s coming out!

-Unfortunately, the concept of self-awareness can come as a somewhat magical and esoteric, complex psychological jargon to a mysterious process deep in human nature.
+Unfortunately, the concept of self-awareness can come as a somewhat magical and esoteric, complicated psychological jargon to a mysterious process deep in human nature.

 Self-awareness is simply the ability to observe oneself, notice, and pay attention to the patterns in our thoughts, feelings, and behaviors.
 And that is a skill we all have.

-Some of us may have more or less to start with, but there are many straightforward exercises that everyone can use to improve their own awareness, no matter where it stands.
+Some of us may have more or less to start by.
+But there are many straightforward exercises that everyone can use to improve their awareness, no matter where it stands.